giantswarm/operatorkit/README.md

 # operatorkit

-The operatorkit is a library for creating [Kubernetes operators][operators].
-It emerged as extracted common functionality of number of the operators we developed in Giant Swarm.
-The goal of the library is to provide common structure of the operator projects and encapsulate best practices learned during running operators in production.
+operatorkit package is a library for creating [Kubernetes operators][operators].
+It emerged as we extracted common functionality from number of the operators we developed at Giant Swarm.
+The goal of the library is to provide a common structure of operator projects and to encapsulate best practices learned while running operators in production.

 ## Features

-- Reducing boilerplate code.
+- CRD/TPR primitives to reliably create, watch and delete custom resources.
-- CRD/TPR primitives allowing to reliably create, watch custom resources, and decode custom objects.
+- Provides custom object decoder reducing boilerplate code to the minimum.
 - Independent packages.
-It is possible to use only a part of the library.
+It is possible to use only certain parts of the library.
-- Possibility to change behaviour that often is specific to an organization like logging and error handling.
+- Possible to change behaviour that often is specific to an organization like logging and error handling.
 - Minimal set of dependencies.

 ## Current Scope

-Project is split into independent packages providing complementary functionalities allowing to create production grade Kubernetes operators.
+The project is split into independent packages providing complementary functionality, making it easier create production grade Kubernetes operators.

-- client - provides unified way of creating Kubernetes clients required by other packages.
+- client - provides a unified way of creating Kubernetes clients required by other packages.
-- crd/tpr - provide CRD/TPR primitives, allowing to reliably create custom
+- crd/tpr - provides CRD/TPR primitives, allowing to reliably create custom
-  resources, wait for their initialization, and generate endpoints URLs.
+  resources, wait for their initialization, and generate endpoint URLs.
 - informer - provides well defined watching functionality for virtually any Kubernetes resource.
-It also provides a custom objects decoding functionality reducing error prone boilerplate.
+The informer is deterministic, meaning it does not dispatch events twice after the resync period, which saves some cycles.
+It also features rate limiting of the event dispatching.
+It also provides functionality for decoding custom objects, reducing error prone boilerplate code.
 - framework - provides a framework aiming to help writing reliable, robust reconciliation loops.
+The heart of the framework is a Resouce interface guiding the user step by step towards a proper reconciliation that drives the current state towards the desired state.
+The Resource is designed to be composable.
+The framework provides useful Resource wrappers, making it easy to retry on failures, emit metrics and log consistent diagnostic messages.

 ## Future Scope